esimov/gospline/README.md

 ## Licence

-This library is under MIT License.
+This software is distributed under the MIT license found in the LICENSE file.